-More specific information about the length of service is available at the call-ups and by directly contacting the brigade-level unit responsible for the training in question.
-Contact information can be found on page 660f this booklet.
+More specific information about the length of service is available at the call-ups, the intti.fi website, the material sent to you by your brigade-level unit before service and by directly contacting the brigade-level unit responsible for the training in question.
+Contact information can be found on page 66 of this booklet.